astronomersiva/lego/README.md

 # Lego [![Build Status](https://travis-ci.org/astronomersiva/lego.svg?branch=master)](https://travis-ci.org/astronomersiva/lego)

-A custom built static site generator that powers [siva.dev](https://siva.dev) 🏋️‍
+A fast Static Site Generator that generates optimised, performant websites.

 ### Why?

 Having written several build tools at work over the last few years, I wanted to try my hands at rolling out a full featured static site generator.
-I had been using Flask earlier to run several applications and I also used that to power my site.
-Over the years, those applications were decommissioned but the static site remained.
-It was getting increasingly difficult to maintain a static site on Flask and I wanted to see what all it takes to build a static site generator.

-This was a great learning experience to be honest.
+Honestly, I was too bored.

 ### Tell me more

 * Built with NodeJS.
-* Supports Liquid templates.
+* Supports Nunjucks and Liquid templates.
 * Supports minification and uglification of JS and CSS files(using the provided `browserslist` to determine transpilation targets).
 * Does asset revisioning of CSS, JS and image files.
 * Supports PostCSS plugins.